lausantcas/Cyanobacterial-Optics/README.md

 Ellipticity trend: holding area constant (1 μm²), average absorption increases with ellipticity under diffuse-light conditions.

-## What does each code file correlate to
+## What each code file correlates to
 ### normal_function.py and refract_normal_function.py
 The normal_function.py script carries out step 3 from the above section, which computes the surface normal at the first intersection point where the ray intersects the cell and the point of intersection of interest is the first.